distravantari/start-react/readme.md

   }
 }
 ```
+## Things you need to do:
-to start this application, go to your application directory using terminal, and run webpack -w.
+1. go to your application directory using terminal
+2. run npm install
+3. run webpack -w
-then double click index.html file on /public folder.
+4. double click index.html file on /public folder